GloriaKrux/adhoc-work-DS/DS-Quiz.md

 ## Question 1a

-As I was not sure how to approach this question, so I started from basics hoping I get somewhere and have an answer.
+As I was not sure how to approach this question, so I started from basics hoping I end up somewhere with an answer.
 Here are my thought process steps by step:

 1. Bernoulli Dsitribution
     * Parameters - p https://en.wikipedia.org/wiki/Bernoulli_distribution#Properties_of_the_Bernoulli_Distribution